iamtrex/TRACV/README.md

 * Uses custom Swing for a more modern look

+* Implements algorithms such as A* to enable path-finding for Enemies

+* Uses JSON Parsing for levels and settings.

 INSTRUCTIONS -
 * Clone code
 * Add Jackson, JavaJSON, and JNativeHook Libraries
+* Add res folder as resource root
 * Export Jar
 * Run!